openstack/glance/doc/source/configuring.rst

 that will be used to store the cached images information.
 The database is always contained in the ``image_cache_dir``.

+ * ``image_cache_max_size=SIZE``

+Optional.

+Default: ``10737418240`` (10 GB)

+Size, in bytes, that the image cache should be constrained to.
+Images files are cached automatically in the local image cache, even if the writing of that image file would put the total cache size over this size.
+The ``glance-cache-pruner`` executable is what prunes the image cache to be equal to or less than this value.
+The ``glance-cache-pruner`` executable is designed to be run via cron on a regular basis.
+See more about this executable in `Controlling the Growth of the Image Cache`

 Configuring the Glance Registry
 -------------------------------